lavague-ai/LaVague/docs/docs/learn/navigation-engine.md

 The first task handled by the Navigation Engine is to perform RAG on the web page to collect the most relevant chunks, or nodes, of HTML code.

-The Navigation Engine's embedder is used at this stage (here we use the default embedding model, OpenAI's `text-embedding-3-large`).
+The Navigation Engine's embedding model is used at this stage (here we use the default embedding model, OpenAI's `text-embedding-3-large`).

 ```python
 instruction = "Click on the PEFT section."